HarshKapadia2/git_basics/README.md

 # git_basics
-A repo for the all the basics of git!
+A repo for the the basics of Git and GitHub!

 ## VCS
 - In computer software engineering, revision control is any kind of practice that tracks and provides control over changes to source code.
-- Software developers sometimes use revision control software to maintain documentation and configuration files as well as source code.
+- Software developers use revision control software to maintain documentation and configuration files as well as source code.
 - As teams design, develop and deploy software, it is common for multiple versions of the same software to be deployed in different sites and for the software's developers to be working simultaneously on updates.
 - Bugs or features of the software are often only present in certain versions (because of the fixing of some problems and the introduction of others as the program develops).
 Therefore, for the purposes of locating and fixing bugs, it is vitally important to be able to retrieve and run different versions of the software to determine in which version(s) the problem occurs.
 - It may also be necessary to develop two versions of the software concurrently: for instance, where one version has bugs fixed, but no new features (branch), while the other version is where new features are worked on (trunk).
  - [Types of VCS](https://blog.eduonix.com/software-development/learn-three-types-version-control-systems/)
    - DJ workshop .pdf has a nice diagram
-   - Local VCS
+   - Local VCS (LVCS)
       - Local version control system maintains track of files within the local system.
 This approach is very common and simple.
 This type is also error prone which means the chances of accidentally writing to the wrong file is higher.
-   - Centralized VCS
+   - Centralized VCS (CVCS)
       - In this approach, all the changes in the files are tracked under the centralized server.
 The centralized server includes all the information of versioned files, and list of clients that check out files from that central place.
       - Example: Tortoise SVN
-   - Distributed VCS
+   - Distributed VCS (DVCS)
       - Distributed version control systems come into picture to overcome the drawback of centralized version control system.
       - The clients completely clone the repository including its full history.
 If any server dies, any of the client repositories can be copied on to the server which help restore the server.
 Every clone is considered as a full backup of all the data.
       - Example: Git

 ## Git
-- Git is the distributed version control system and has an emphasis on speed and performance.
-It is supported by all operating systems.
-Git is open source software distributed under the terms of the GNU (General Public License).
+- Git is a distributed version control system (DVCS) and has an emphasis on speed and performance.
+- It is supported by all operating systems.
+- Git is open source software distributed under the terms of the GNU (General Public License).
 - The official website is https://git-scm.com/

 ## Git-Bash
 - It is a shell, ie, a CLI to use git
-- git jargon: Repo
-- It can be described as the heart of any version control system.
-Repository is the central defined place where all the developers or programmers work and store their code.
-Apart from storing files, repositories also maintain the history.
-In version control systems, repositories are accessed over a network which acts like a server and version control tool as a client.
-On establishing successful connection, clients store or retrieve their changes.
+- The official website is https://git-scm.com/
 - Repos (Part 1)
    - Git stores information in a data structure called a repository.
    - The Git repository is stored in the same directory as the project itself, in a subdirectory called .git.